ventor-tech/secure-sharing/INSTALL.md

 ln -s /etc/nginx/sites-available/secure.conf /etc/nginx/sites-enabled/
 ```

-1. Generate SSL certificates.

-We recommend to use LetsEncrypt to generate valid SSL certificates.
+4. Generate SSL certificates.
+We recommend to use LetsEncrypt to generate
+valid SSL certificates.

 Check [this document](https://certbot.eff.org/lets-encrypt/debianstretch-nginx)
 to find out how to install Certbot for Nginx on Debian 9.

-Run the following command to automatically generate certificates for `<your_domain_name>`
+After installation run the following command to automatically generate
-specified in Nginx configuration:
+certificates for `<your_domain_name>` specified in Nginx configuration:

 ```bash
 certbot --nginx
 ```

 Certbot will update Nginx configuration to redirect from HTTP to HTTPS automatically.
-Also it will create cron job to renew certificates automatically before they expired.
+It will also create cron job to renew certificates automatically before they expired.

+5. Now you should be able to open `https://<your_domain_name>` in browser.

 ## Development